Fulaich- The Festival of Flowers in Kinnaur

 Offerings of Flower to the Deity

 In Kamru village the oracle of Mahasu deity who awaits the flower gatherers at the caves proceeds to worship the mountain spirits and goddess Kali by sacrificing a goat.
 Then the party gradually reaches the village singing Ukhyang songs.
-The legend saya that Praduman the grandson of Lord Krishna felt in live with Usha, the daughter of Banasur, the king of demons.
-Banasur disapproved the alliance and in ensuing battle he was killed, and Praduman established the kingdom of Kamru.
-In many villages Usha is worshipped as a deity.
+The legend says that Praduman the grandson of Lord Krishna fell in love with Usha, the daughter of Banasur, the king of demons.
+Banasur disapproved the alliance and in ensuing battle, he was killed, and Praduman established the kingdom of Kamru.
+In many villages, Usha is worshiped as a deity.

-In Kothi village the gold idol of goddess Chandrika is carried on a palanquin and swayed on the beats of drums and trumpets.
-The temple of goddess in the village is notable for its wood carving and silver coated doors.
+In Kothi village, the gold idol of goddess Chandrika is carried on a palanquin and swayed on the beats of drums and trumpets.
+The temple of the goddess in the village is notable for its wood carving and silver coated doors.

 The bouquets brought from the caves are handed over to the Oracle and again a small goat is sacrificed.
 The Groksh then distributes the flowers to few people standing around him.
 Until a few decades ago the King of erstwhile Bushahr state was the first person to receive the flowers.
 Afterwards the Groksh makes the forecasts about the crops, weather, change of seasons etc. The flowers are then taken away by the villagers to their homes and affixed on their caps.

-Typical bride of Kinnaur Wearing Traditional Jewelry and the garlands of Dry Fruits
+Typical Kinnaur Bride Wearing Traditional Jewelry and the Garlands of Dry Fruits

 The festival begins with the puja or prayer of village deities, who are offered flowers supposed to be the Brahma Kamal or Divine Lotus, brought from distant pastures.
 Delightful cultural programs enthrall the rural folk.
 The exhibitions, rural sports etc. also mark the occasion.